Lone Star Curling Club

 - Our contact information can be found here.

-- Learn To Curls are either $20 for an hour session or $25 for a full session.
-Please check to see if we have a current learn-to-curl available and thenregister and come out and learn to curl!
+- Learn To Curls are $30 for a full session.
+Please check to see if we have a current learn-to-curl available and then register and come out and learn to curl!

 - You do not need to bring any special equipment although some people do use knee pads.
 All other equipment is provided.